If you are considering submitting an application to Coker College, there is no application fee, which means it is free to apply.

 In 2021, Coker College accepted 62% of all applicants, around 857 from 1,389 applicants.

 Schools that are moderately difficult to get into, like Coker College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Each college decides which factors are are most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you shine.

 |Academic GPA||Very Important|